eevee/eev.ee/content/2016-04-30-embedding-lua-vs-python.markdown

 - There's only one numeric type (`number`, double-precision floating point) and only one data structure (`table`).
 Ehh.
 You _can_ return multiple values from a function or iterator, but there's no real tuple type, and misusing a faux tuple will silently discard the unconsumed values.

 - Reading a nonexistent variable is not an error; it produces `nil`.
 Likewise (actually for the same reason), reading a nonexistent table entry silently produces `nil`.
+Writing to a variable that's not declared `local` will silently create a new global.

 - If a function receives too many arguments, the extras are silently ignored.
 If too few, the missing ones default to `nil`.

 - There's nothing like Python's `repr` built in, let alone `pprint`.
 A table prints as `table: 0xa6c300`, without even delimiters around it.
 This is _terrible_ — half the appeal of a dynamic runtime is the ability to inspect the state of your program from within itself, but the only data structure the language even has is opaque.

 - `break` and `return` have to be the last statement in a block.
 There's a trivial workaround (wrap it in a dummy `do ... end`) but it's still kind of annoying.
+Also there's no `continue`.

+- You need the built-in `debug` library to do a lot of useful things, like print Lua tracebacks, but the Lua book advises disabling it in production builds because it allows Lua code to do naughty things.
+Indeed, Starbound doesn't have `debug`.
+Trouble is, a production build of Starbound is the development environment for a mod.

+These issues are compounded when Lua is embedded in a larger engine with a poorly-documented API, ahem.
+Mistakes like `nil`s and typoed variable names can persist for several lines or several _functions_ before causing any obvious errors, at which point you have to reload the entity (or as is oftne the case with Starbound, reload _all the game assets_) for every attempted diagnosis or fix.

 Contrast with Python, which is perfect in every way.